paul-nechifor/backbone-sketch/readme.md

    * mocha: the test framework
    * phantomjs: the browser used for unit tests
    * sinon: for its test doubles
+   * stylus: a CSS preprocessor
    * uglify: for minifying the bundle
    * webpack: bundles and transforms static assets

-Left to integrate:

-   * stylus

 ## Usage